Rodica Negroiu: Gérard Helluy

-The investigation showed that after leaving her native Romania and arriving in France, Rodica Negroiu married Gérard Helluy, 68, who died two years after their wedding, on December 7, 1985 in Nancy.
+The investigation showed that after leaving her native Romania and arriving in France, Rodica Negroiu married Gérard Helluy, 68, who died two years after their wedding, on 7 December 1985 in Nancy.

 When interviewed, Helluy's sisters described Rodica as a profiteer.
 They explained that, for example, soon after the marriage Gérard offered an apartment to her son.
 Moreover, he was forced to give her a mink coat which cost him three months' pension, or about 14,500 francs.
 Subsequently, in lack of liquidity, Gérard asked Rodica to return it to him for the seller, with her admitting to already selling it.

 Following this incident, and accompanied by his sisters, Helluy went to the notary to file for divorce and cancel the life insurance he signed three days after the wedding.
 Following an inquiry by the Direction centrale des renseignements généraux, it was revealed that at the beginning of the marriage Gérard and Rodica did not even live under the same roof: he lived in Custines and she in Nancy.
 Negroiu's naturalization application was rejected twice for this very reason.
 Following these rejections, they began to live together, however, Jactel's sisters explained that they did not share the same room and that their brother locked the door at night with a chain, as he feared Rodica would attack him.
 The sisters said that in their presence, Gérard had a strong character when Rodica was absent, but when she was present he behaved like "a mop".

-In this context, Gérard canceled the divorce petition and signed a new life insurance policy.
+In this context, Gérard cancelled the divorce petition and signed a new life insurance policy.

 On the day of the death of her husband Gérard, Rodica had just acquired French nationality and obtained the right to receive the money from the insurance policy in the event of her husband's death.
 Negroiu claimed that he died as a result of excessive drinking, which was mentioned as the cause of death by the doctor.
 However, the autopsy 4 years after his death determined that Helluy had traces of digoxin on his hair and on the liver.
 Indeed, the analysis of hair growth demonstrated a chronic consumption of digoxin by Helluy, spread over several months.

 This feature was also found on hair samples taken from Jactel: his consumption of digoxin was also chronic, spread over several weeks.